GKiarie/alx-low_level_programming/0x0D-preprocessor/README.md

 ##2.
 File name
 program that prints the name of the file it was compiled from, followed by a new line

+##Function-like macro
+function-like macro ABS(x) that computes the absolute value of a number x